pageon/stitcher-core/README.md

 ## TODO

-- Better provider logic
 - Exception handling
 - Image provider support
 - Smarty provider support
-- DI support for facotries
+- DI support for factories
 - Dev controller

 ## What is it?